migtools/volume-snapshot-mover/docs/design/batching.md

 ## Motivation
-Improve the performance of VolumeSnapshotMover backup and restore by allowing users to specify a batch number of `volumeSnapshotBackups` and `volumeSnapshotRestores` that can be simultaneously `inProgress` at once.
+Improve the performance of VolumeSnapshotMover backup and restore by allowing users to specify a concurrent number of `volumeSnapshotBackups` and `volumeSnapshotRestores` that can be simultaneously `inProgress` at once.

 ## Implementation details
-A configurable value, `dpa.spec.dataMover.batchNumber`, can be used to specify a number of `volumeSnapshotBackup` and `volumeSnapshotRestore` CRs that should be operated on at once.
-For example, given 100 PVs, a user may want to use VolumeSnapshotMover to backup 15 at a time for better performance.
+Configurable values, `dpa.spec.dataMover.concurrentBackupVolumes` and `dpa.spec.dataMover.concurrentRestoreVolumes`, can be used to specify a number of `volumeSnapshotBackup` and `volumeSnapshotRestore` CRs that should be operated on at once.
+For example, given 100 PVs, a user may want to use VolumeSnapshotMover to backup 15 at a time and restore 20 at a time for improved performance.

-To implement this in the the VSM controller, we can keep track of the current number of VSBs/VSRs that are not yet completed.
+To implement this in the the VSM controller, we can keep track of the current number of `volumeSnapshotBackups` or `volumeSnapshotRestores` that are not yet completed.
 At the beginning of the reconcile, a counter can be incremented for each VSB/VSR that starts.
-When this counter is equal to the batch number, then requeue.
+When this counter is equal to the concurrentVolumes number, then requeue without starting another VSB/VSR process.
 Once a CR status changes to completed, this value will be decremented, and another `volumeSnapshotBackup` or `volumeSnapshotRestore` can start.

-If `dpa.spec.dataMover.batchNumber` is not set, then the controller will run as it currently does, with each `volumeSnapshotBackup` and `volumeSnapshotRestore` until completed.
+If `dpa.spec.dataMover.concurrentBackupVolumes` or
+`dpa.spec.dataMover.concurrentRestoreVolumes` is not set or it is set to zero, then a default value will be used.
+This value is TBD.

+One option for a default value is to allow for unlimted `volumeSnapshotBackups` or `volumeSnapshotRestores` if it is not set.
+Another option is to defing constants such as `DefaultConcurrentBackupVolumes` and `DefaultConcurrentRestoreVolumes` that can be set to a determined number, such as 0 or 12.
+More discussion is needed around this topic.

 ### DPA config: